 One way to handle stress is to write things down.

-While writing down what you're stressed about is one approach, another is writing down what you're grateful for.
+While recording what you're stressed about is one approach, another is jotting down what you're grateful for.

 Gratitude may help relieve stress and anxiety by focusing your thoughts on what's positive in your life.

 Summary Keeping a journal can help relieve stress and anxiety, especially if you focus on the positive.